AbstractLeap/dashing/docs/start.md

 As an example:

-    dotnet dash migrate -a "../MyProject.Domain/bin/Debug/MyProject.Domain.dll" -t "MyProject.Domain.DashingConfiguration" -c "Data Source=.;Initial Catalog=dbname;Integrated Security=True;"
+    dotnet dash migrate -a ".\MyProject.Domain\bin\Debug\MyProject.Domain.dll" -t "MyProject.Domain.DashingConfiguration" -c "Data Source=.;Initial Catalog=dbname;Integrated Security=True;"

 You should now have your database created.

 ## Access your Database

 In order to query the database you need a connection to it.
 We do that using an instance of an `IDatabase`.
 Dashing comes with 2 implementations of `IDatabase`: `SqlDatabase` and `InMemoryDatabase`.
-The latter is used for testing purposes whilst the former lets you access your newly created database.
+The latter is used for [testing](testing) purposes whilst the former lets you access your newly created database.

 ```
 var dashingConfig = new DashingConfiguration();